Getting to Know Your Neighborhood: The North End

 11½ Thatcher St.

 Now with a dozen locations in Massachusetts and Connecticut, this is the popular chain’s original pizzeria—a mainstay of the North End since 1926.
-The secret-recipe pizza has a light and flavorful tomato sauce and all kinds of toppings, like the specially aged whole milk mozzarella.
+The secret-recipe pizza has a light and flavorful tomato sauce and a variety of toppings, like the specially aged whole milk mozzarella.
 There’s a comprehensive wine and beer list and a sit-down bar in addition to the booths and tables.
 With a cozy and nostalgic atmosphere, it has colorful lighting, sports paraphernalia, and old pictures of staff members on the walls.
 Check out the full menu, with nearly 30 different pizzas, here.

 Shake the Tree